Oak Hall (Niagara Falls, Ontario): Niagara Parks Commission

 In 1959, the Niagara Parks Commission purchased Oak Hall and opened it to the public in 1964.
 Included in the purchase were unique furnishings, including dinner chairs used during a visit to the area in 1919 by Edward, Prince of Wales (the future King Edward VIII).

 In 1966, the commission opened the par-3 golf course on the estate to the public in an effort to attract more visitors to the grounds, with the golf course offices housed in the former garage.
 The commission sought to utilize the mansion more fully and moved its central office in 1982 from Queen Victoria Park to Oak Hall, where it remains today (the golf offices were moved to a gatehouse on the outer grounds).
 Though the majority of the rooms were converted to office space, three rooms remained in their historic state, with the Prince of Wales' dinner chairs still on display in the dining room.

 Today

-Oak Hall is open to the public.
-Visitors can view the Great Hall reception area, the dining room and the living room, as well as the commission's collection of art related to Niagara Falls.
+It now serves as the administrative offices for Niagara Parks.
 Currently, the commission's chairman and general manager have their offices on the east side of the building, where Sir Harry and Lady Oakes' bedrooms once were.
 The chapel, which was built so the family could have private worship services, is now the commission's information technology manager's office.
 Its peaked ceiling remains intact, and the view from the window includes views of the river and islands below.